supratikchatterjee16/pylib/minimalsockets/README.md

 1. Easy deploying of server and sockets for the library
 2. Provides utilities for parsing JSON,

-## Algorithm
-So main algorithm stands as follows.

-### Server Side

-1. Create a socket, bind it to a port, setting a timeout of 2 seconds(by default, changeable by the user).
-2. Start listening for an incoming request, handle about 10 connections at the most at any given time(can be modified by user)
-3. The first message is given an acceptable margin of 2048 bytes.
-4. It accepts all of 1kB, or whatever portion of it is necessary to be accepted
-5. Cut off first 50 bytes, extract CRC32, SHA256 and the file size
-6. If size > 4294967295, the value size is set to 0 0 0 0
-7. If size cannot be determined, the protocol, listens till a max re-read limit, which by default is 10, before closing
-8. The message size of re-reads are adjustable as well.
-By default, it will be 2048 bytes.
-9. The message size of re-reads will be transmitted back along with an ACK
-10. ACK will be numbered with a size if the server is waiting for more reads.
-11. In case of a CRC32/ SHA256 mismatch, a NACK1 or a NACK2 message is sent.

-### Client Side

-1. Initiate a connection with the remote server
-2. First packet size is of 2048 Bytes, so the data to be sent is 1998 bytes(2048 - 50).
-3. The socket waits and listens for an ACK, and checks if there is a size associated
-4. The subsequent messages, if any, are sent using the packet sizes mentioned by the ACK
-5. In case of a NACK1, the last allocated ACK size will be made use of, to transmit the last packet.
-6. In case of NACK2, the entire process is reiterated from the Step 2 onwards.
-7. When an ACK with no size is recieved, the transfer is assumed as complete.
-8. This will be followed by an ACK, JSON or filename/file_path(size 2038 bytes)
-9. The next ACK is acknowledged as a shut off signal.

 ## Using

 The following examples should give the entirety of flow that can be used.